rundeck/docs/docs/administration/configuration/config-file-reference.md

     <session-config> <session-timeout>30</session-timeout> </session-config>
 ```

+In order to add the HSTS (HTTP Strict Transport Security) security header to the static resources of Rundeck, the configuration must be set directly on the server.
+The following two flags are used for the embedded Jetty server:

+- `rundeck.web.jetty.servlet.stsMaxAgeSeconds`: time in seconds.

+- `rundeck.web.jetty.servlet.stsIncludeSubdomains` : `true/false`.
+Default `false`

 ### Multi-URL Setting
 Make sure the `grails.serverURL` is specified (with or without server.servlet.context-path), Set `rundeck.multiURL.enabled=true` and access the service through `grails.serverURL` using a secondary DNS pointing to the same server, the server IP, etc.